How to Install an SSL in Apache OpenSSL?

 apachectl start

-You may require entering a password when generating your RSA key.
-Likewise, simply re-generate the RSA key file if you don’t want to enter any password.
+You may be required to enter a password when generating your RSA key.
+Likewise, re-generate the RSA key file if you don’t want to enter any password.

 Server Certificate

 The server certificate is received from the CA (Certificate Authority) side specifically for your website.
 You may receive it at your registered email address.
-If not, you can even download it through your Account Dashboard and go through your SSL order.
+If not, you can download it through your Account Dashboard and your SSL order.

 Intermediate Certificate

-An intermediate certificate is a file that allows devices connecting with your server to know about the CA who issued an SSL certificate.
+An intermediate certificate is a file that allows devices connecting with your server to learn about the CA that issued an SSL certificate.
 Likewise, there might be multiple certificates if you’ve got a ZIP certificate folder.
-And, in such folder, Intermediate certificates are provided.
+In such a folder, intermediate certificates are provided.
 Likewise, folders are known as CA Bundle.

 Private Key